-The carrying values of other non-current assets, accounts receivable, less impairment provision, unbilled revenue, other current assets, cash and cash equivalents, other non-current liabilities, non-current provisions (excluding contingent consideration), accounts payable, payments on account, accrued and other liabilities and provisions (excluding contingent consideration), are carried at amortised cost and assumed to be approximate to their fair values due to the short term nature of these balances.
+The carrying values of other non-current assets, accounts receivable, less impairment provision, unbilled revenue, other current assets, cash and cash equivalents are carried at amortised cost and assumed to be approximate to their fair values due to the short term nature of these balances.
+As such their fair values have not been disclosed.